Code-Institute-Submissions/JJamsey911-restaurant_mp4/README.md

 ### About

-Jim's Bar & Grill is a fictional business where users can create an account, book a table, read a blog and view the food and drinks menu.
+Jim's Bar & Grill is a fictional restaurnat where users can create an account, book a table, read, view and like a blog and view the food and drinks menu.
 <hr>

 ### User Goals